21 Top-Rated Things to Do in Provincetown, MA

 9. Take a Hike in the Beech Forest

 Feel your worries melt away the moment you step into the marvelous Beech Forest.
 Watch birds flitter through the tall beech trees, skip a rock across the shimmering Beech Forest Pond, or take a hike along the one-mile Beech Forest Trail.
+There are so many fun (and relaxing) things to do in this natural wonderland.

 This lovely loop winds its way through verdant forest, transporting visitors to a welcome place of calm and respite.
 The walk itself is quite easy, although good shoes are recommended, especially if it's wet.
 You'll find a few steep log steps along the 0.25-mile extension loop, but nothing too challenging.